Danaroth83/remote-sensing-projects/projects/00_template/README.md

     │   ├── presentation.pdf       <- Final presentation slides
     │   ├── report.pdf             <- Final report
-    │   └── figures     <- Raw figures that you generated for your reports └── src             <- Contains the source code in Python for the specific project.
+    │   └── figures     <- Raw figures that you generated for your reports └── src/project     <- Contains the source code in Python for the specific project.
+Put code in the subfolder and not under src directly.
     LOG.md              <- To track the progress at each session PROJECT_OVERVIEW.md <- Instructions for the project
     README.md           <- Has to include instructions to run your project.